BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Overview_Architecture.md

 ## Architecture

 ### The Primitive Caching mechanisms
-The challenge behind this feature is to render everything with the minimal amount of Draw Call and to compute/update the data needed for rendering only when necessary.
+The challenge behind this feature is to render everything with the minimal amount of Draw calls and to compute/update the data needed for rendering only when necessary (i.e. something changes).

 In order to reduce the WebGL Draw Calls, the architecture was designed to render the highest amount of instances of a given Primitive using the [Instanced Array feature](https://www.khronos.org/registry/webgl/extensions/ANGLE_instanced_arrays/) of WebGL.
 A fallback is available is the extension is not supported by the browser.